-If the revenues of a taxpayer (turnover from taxable supplies of goods and services) are less than 100,000 Swiss francs per year (or less than 150,000 Swiss francs for sports clubs and non-profit institutions), then the entity is exempt from tax liability.
+If the revenues of a taxable entity (global turnover from taxable supplies and services) amount to less than 100,000 Swiss francs within the year (for sport and cultural associations and charitable institutions 150,000 Swiss francs), it is exempt from the tax obligation.
 However, any such entity may also waive exemption from tax liability.
-Upon registration with the Federal Tax Administration, the taxpayer receives a VAT number based on the company identification number.
-The VAT number is added to the company identification number (e.g. CHE123.456.789 VAT).
-Since January 31, 2014, the only valid number has been the VAT number based on the company identification number, which has replaced the former six-digit reference number.
-Taxable recipients in Switzerland who obtain services from companies domiciled abroad and who are not entered in the taxpayer register must declare the services in the context of their normal VAT returns if the place of the service is in Switzerland according to the principle "the place of supply is where the recipient is established".
+Upon registration with the Swiss Federal Tax Administration, the taxpayer receives a VAT number that is essentially based on the company identification number.
+VAT is added to the company identification number (e.g. CHE123.456.789 VAT).

 A special regulation exists for holding companies.
-In general the acquisition, holding, and selling of shareholdings is a commercial activity within the meaning Swiss VAT legislation.
-Shares of capital in other companies over 10% are classed as shareholdings, which are held with the intention of long-term investment and have a considerable influence.
-The qualification of the holding activity as a commercial action means that the holding company can be voluntarily registered due to the waiving of the exemption from tax.
-The advantage of the registration is that pre-tax that is due within the scope of the holding activities can be claimed, although the sale of shareholdings essentially represents income exempt from tax (normally, however, a pre-tax correction is necessary due to interest income).
+In general, the acquisition, holding, and selling of shareholdings is a commercial activity within the meaning of Swiss VAT legislation.
+Shares of capital in other companies amounting to over 10% are classed as shareholdings, which are held with the intention of long-term investment and have a considerable influence.
+Holding companies would generally not be subject to value added tax, as their turnover usually comes from shareholdings and does not therefore fall under taxable supplies.
+The qualification of the holding activity as a commercial activity means, however, that the holding company can be voluntarily registered for value added tax due to the waiving of the exemption from tax.